Porcelain Veneers to Enhance Your Smile

 No. No matter how old (or young) you are, you may be a good candidate for veneers as long as you have a healthy mouth.
 To get veneers, you must be free of major oral health problems like damaged and decayed teeth or periodontal (gum) disease.
 You must also not have any major issues with teeth alignment, and a healthy bite.
 As long as you meet these qualifications, you’re a good candidate for veneers.

 In addition, your teeth must be finished growing if you’re a younger person.
 Veneers are typically not recommended if you are under the age of 16 for this reason.
 Your dentist will be able to tell you if you qualify for veneers as a teenager.

 If you’re an older adult, you may want to discuss your options for treatment with your dentist, and go over past crowns and other restorative dental work that you may have had done in the past.
 This ensures that your dentist can create a customized veneer treatment plan that will meet your needs.

-No matter your age, the team at Enamel Dentistry can help you get the treatment you need for a better smile.
+No matter your age, the team at Enamel Dentistry in Austin TX can help you get the treatment you need for a better smile.
 So don’t wait.
 If you’re interested in learning more, just contact us online now to schedule a consultation in Austin.

 What Habits Do I Need To Avoid After I Get My Veneers?

 There are a few things you should keep in mind to prolong the lifespan of your veneers and avoid damaging them.
 First, make sure you don’t try to chew or bite extremely hard foods like hard candy, popcorn, ice, and nuts with your veneers, as this could chip or damage the veneer.
 Use your rear molars to chew hard foods.